Liberation theology is a Christian theological...

 LATEST NEWS AND VIEWS

-Judy Haiven is a Jewish writer and activist...
+Nick Corbishley is a writer and journalist based...

 Such evidence shows a peaceful Palestine before the 1900, so how is it that we have come to understand the region as one with constant discord?
 What happened to generated decades of conflict that continues to this day?
 With people of multiple faiths living and worshiping together in peace one hundred years ago, does it make sense for 700,000 Muslim and Christian Palestinian men, women and children to have simply left their homes in the later creation of Israel?